dehora/nakadi-java/README.md

 - `MetricsResource`
 - `HealthCheckResource`

-They each take a `RetryPolicy` via a `retryPolicy` method; there is an inbuilt `ExponentialRetry` that can be be used.
+They each take a `RetryPolicy` via a `retryPolicy()` method; there is an inbuilt `ExponentialRetry` that can be used.
 Note that the retry policy object is stateful and must be reset between results.
 You can disable the retries (the default behavior) by setting `retryPolicy` to null, or to start a new retry supplying a fresh `RetryPolicy` instance.

-**Be careful with EventTypeResource**: the ordering and general delivery behaviour for event delivery is **undefined** under retries.
+**Please Be careful with EventTypeResource**: the ordering and general delivery behaviour for event delivery is **undefined** under retries.
 That is, a delivery retry may result in out of order batches being sent to the server.
 Also retrying a partially delivered (207) batch may result in one or more events being delivered multiple times.